Alanocallaghan/baseqtl/README.md

 difficult to assess allele specific expression.
 In this case it is recommended to provide a list of exonic SNPs uniquely mapping genes.
-In this mode, e.snps will be used to imporve phasing accuracy and u.esnps to compute allele specific expression, further deatails in in [snakefile](https://gitlab.com/evigorito/baseqtl_pipeline/-/blob/master/input/Snakefile) output from rule fSNP\_gene (ufsnps output).
+In this mode, e.snps will be used to imporve phasing accuracy and u.esnps to compute allele specific expression, further deatails in [snakefile](https://gitlab.com/evigorito/baseqtl_pipeline/-/blob/master/input/Snakefile) output from rule fSNP\_gene (ufsnps output).

-*gene.coord*: full name to file with gene id, gene sart and gene end, details in in [snakefile](https://gitlab.com/evigorito/baseqtl_pipeline/-/blob/master/input/Snakefile) output from rule exon\_by\_gene.
+*gene.coord*: full name to file with gene id, gene sart and gene end, details in [snakefile](https://gitlab.com/evigorito/baseqtl_pipeline/-/blob/master/input/Snakefile) output from rule exon\_by\_gene.

-*vcf*: full name to vcf file with genotypes and allele specific expression, details inin [snakefile](https://gitlab.com/evigorito/baseqtl_pipeline/-/blob/master/input/Snakefile) output from rule merge\_vcf (source=“DNA”).
+*vcf*: full name to vcf file with genotypes and allele specific expression, details in [snakefile](https://gitlab.com/evigorito/baseqtl_pipeline/-/blob/master/input/Snakefile) output from rule merge\_vcf (source=“DNA”).